DimmestP/minder-assessment/README.md

 # UK DRI Care Research and Technology Centre Data Engineering Task

 Python code for the technical assessment for the role of Data Engineer on the Minder project.
-The task to predict whether a house has multiple occupents or just one according to motion sensor data set across rooms of the house.
+The task is to predict whether a house has multiple occupants or just one according to motion sensor data set across rooms of the house.

 ## Getting started

 The jupyter notebook with outputs is available in the python folder.
-The requirements.txt file can recreate the venv with all of the python packages used to analyse the data
+The requirements.txt file can recreate the venv with all of the python packages used to analyse the data.

 ## Outline of analysis process